vdhamer/Photo-Club-Hub/.github/README.md

 This means that redundancy in the stored data is minimized by using references instead of using copies of the values.</p>

-Optional properties in the database with names like `Organization.town_` have a corresponding computed property named `Organization.town` that always has a useable value.
-This allows `Organization.town` to always return a value such as "Unknown town" (for display purposes) instead of `nil` (the representation in the database).
+Optional properties in the database with names like `Organization.town_` have a corresponding computed property named `Organization.town` that always has a non-nil value.
+This allows `Organization.town` to always hold a value such as "Unknown town" (e.g. for display purposes) instead of `nil` (the representation in the database).

 #### Organization